pavel-kirienko/o1heap/README.md

 Allocate and deallocate memory using `o1heapAllocate(...)` and `o1heapDeallocate()`.
 Their semantics are compatible with `malloc()` and `free()` plus additional behavioral guarantees (constant timing, bounded fragmentation, protections against double-free and heap corruption in `free()`).

+### Build configuration options

+The preprocessor options given below can be overridden (e.g., using the `-D` compiler flag, depending on the compiler) to fine-tune the implementation.
+None of them are mandatory to use.

+#### O1HEAP_ASSERT(x)

+The macro `O1HEAP_ASSERT(x)` can be defined to customize the assertion handling or to disable it.
+To disable assertion checks, the macro should expand into `(void)(x)`.

+If not specified, the macro expands into the standard assertion check macro `assert(x)` as defined in `<assert.h>`.

+#### O1HEAP_LIKELY(x)

+Some of the conditional branching statements are equipped with this annotation to hint the compiler that the generated code should be optimized for the case where the corresponding branch is taken.
+The macro should expand into a compiler-specific branch weighting intrinsic, or into the original expression `(x)` if no such hinting is desired.

+If not specified, the macro expands as follows:

+- For some well-known compilers the macro automatically expands into appropriate branch weighting intrinsics.
+For example, for GCC, Clang, and ARM Compiler, it expands into `__builtin_expect((x), 1)`.
+- For other compilers it expands into the original expression with no modifications: `(x)`.

 ## Development